Electoral wipeout: New Zealand

 Until it moved to a proportional representation system in 1996, general elections in New Zealand were also prone to the possibility of wipeouts, though these in general involved the likelihood of third parties getting few or no seats rather than one of the two major parties being massively underrepresented.
 This former circumstance occurred most starkly in the 1981 general election, in which the Social Credit Party gained 20.6% of the vote yet gained only two seats in the 92-seat parliament.

 The 1935 general election did, however, see a major party wipeout, and led to the creation of a new major party.
 In the 1935 election, the Labour Party gained 46.1% of the vote to the United/Reform Coalition's 32.9%, but won 53 seats to the United/Reform's 19.
-As a result of this election the two coalition parties merged to form the National Party, which remains a major force in current New Zealand politics.
+As a result of this election the two coalition parties merged to form the National Party, which remains a major force in New Zealand politics to the present day.

 Philippines

 In the Philippines, the House of Representatives (and its predecessors) are, for the most part, elected under first-past-the-post (FPTP) system; in 1998, parallel voting was instituted, where 20% of the seats are contested in a party-list system, with the 80% of the seats still being elected via FPTP.
 The Senate since 1941 has been elected under multiple non-transferable vote.
 From 1941 to 1951, voters can vote under general ticket, which can lead to wipeouts for any party that wins the election.
 In 1978, this was also the electoral system for the Interim Batasang Pambansa (parliament).

-1938 Philippine legislative election: The Nacionalista Party won all 98 seats in the National Assembly.

-1941 Philippine legislative election: Starting in 1941 and up to the 1971 elections, Congress was bicameral.

-1941 Philippine Senate election: The Nacionalista Party won all 24 seats in the Senate.

-1941 Philippine House of Representatives election: The Nacionalistas won 95 of 98 seats in the House of Representatives.
-The 3 other seats were won by independents.